DDCD vice-chairperson Jasmine Shah gets show-cause notice for 'misusing public office' | Politics

 - India

-Dialogue and Development Commission of Delhi vice-chairperson Jasmine Shah was on Monday issued a show-cause notice on L-G V K Saxena's direction over charges of ''misusing public office'' by acting as the ''official spokesperson'' of the AAP, sources said.
+The Delhi government's planning department Monday issued a show-case notice to Dialogue and Development Commission vice-chairperson Jasmine Shah over charges of ''misusing public office'' by acting as the ''official spokesperson'' of the AAP, sources said.

 The action came following a complaint by BJP leader and West Delhi MP Parvesh Verma.
-The notice, issued by the Planning Department of the Delhi government in the name of LG Saxena, gave seven days to Shah to respond.
+The notice gave seven days to Shah to respond.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)